workwithveer/full-stack-django-react-app-ecommerce-1/ERD.md

 5. **Digital Products**: Products can be marked as digital (no physical inventory)
 6. **Price Precision**: Product prices stored with 2 decimal places
 7. **Slug Uniqueness**: Both categories and products have unique URL-friendly slugs
+8. **Promotion Management**: Products can participate in multiple promotional events
+9. **Promotion Periods**: Promotions have defined start and end dates
+10. **Discount Levels**: Promotions offer fixed discount percentages (10%, 20%, 50%)
+11. **Unique Promotions**: Each product-promotion combination can only exist once